rbmj/Geiger_Counter/firmware/default_firmware/README.md

-The v12 hex file is the production hex file that gets loaded onto every Geiger Counter that leaves SparkFun.
-It outputs a random ascii bit upon each event.
-The hex is generated from [v12](https://github.com/a1ronzo/SparkFun-Geiger-Counter/tree/v12) of the code.
-The v13 hex outputs counts per second.
+This is v12 firmware, which ships on all Geiger Counter boards currently.
+It is a random number generator.